adriano71/datastructures/README.md

 # datastructures

-C C++ implementation of data structures
+C C++ implementation of data structures and POINTERS